markusmoenig/jsenginewrapper/README.md

     myPersistentObject=args[0].object()-copy();
 ```

 myPersistentObject is protected, i.e. garbage collectors will not touch it until you delete the object.
-This is very useful for callback and objects which work async on the C++ side, like a callback function for an async network request.
+This is very useful for callbacks and objects which work async on the C++ side, like a callback function for an async network request.

 ###Todos